 That writing inks may be deteriorative to paper is well known, as instances have been observed where the ink has eaten its way through the paper of old documents.
-Moreover, as the usual type of writing ink is acid, it would be expected to adversely affect paper.
-While considerable study of this subject has been reported by Herzberg 56 and others, their findings have been rather contradictory in respect to the component or components of the inks that may cause deterioration of paper.
+Moreover, as the usual type of writing ink is acid, it would be expected to affect paper adversely.
+While considerable study of this subject has been reported by Herzberg 65 and others, their findings have been rather contradictory in respect of the component or components of the inks that may cause deterioration of paper.
 Their tests were made on papers that may have been somewhat different from the present domestic papers, and little attention was given to the proportion of ink and paper.
-In view of these considerations, further study of the subject seemed desirable, particularly as the organic chemistry section of the Bureau desired to include study of this kind in a general investigation of properties of writing inks.
+In view of these considerations, further study of the subject seemed desirable, particularly as the Organic Chemistry Section of the Bureau desired to include a study of this kind in a general investigation of the properties of writing inks.